helm/helm/docs/tiller_ssl.md

 the client key for encryption, and uses the CA certificate to validate the remote Tiller's identity.

-Typing a line that that is cumbersome, though.
+Typing a line that is cumbersome, though.
 The shortcut is to move the key, cert, and CA into `$HELM_HOME`:

 ```console